Join like-minded honors scholars in an environment of vigorous intellectual inquiry.

-Mentoring opportunities are also fostered by a variety of special events that bring honors faculty, administrators, staff and students together outside of the classroom.
-For instance, the College Honors students are encouraged to participate in receptions, presentations and other co-curricular activities throughout the academic year.
+Mentoring opportunities include a variety of co-curricular activities which bring honors faculty, administrators, staff and students together outside of the classroom.
+For instance, the College honors students are encouraged to participate in receptions, presentations and other co-curricular activities throughout the academic year.

 Benefits to students participating in the Honors Program include:

 A challenging and richly integrated honors curriculum in which courses are carefully designed to interconnect, reinforcing important critical thinking tools, communication skills and scholarly ideas.

 Unique opportunities for mentoring from honors faculty, administrators and staff.